An official website of the United States government

 or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 The Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman) assists individuals and employers in resolving difficulties they are experiencing with U.S. Citizenship and Immigration Services (USCIS).
-If you have already tried to resolve your issue directly with USCIS, you may submit DHS Form 7001 to request case assistance from the CIS Ombudsman.
-You can submit this form online below.
+You can submit DHS Form 7001 online below to request our help.

 Congress established the Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman) as an external ombudsman to assist individuals and employers unable to resolve issues directly with U.S. Citizenship and Immigration Services (USCIS).
 The CIS Ombudsman is an independent office within the U.S. Department of Homeland Security (DHS), and not part of USCIS.